patrickbwarren/transam-triton/EMULATOR.md

 EPROM](https://en.wikipedia.org/wiki/EPROM) which provides 1k of
 memory configured as 1024 addresses (10-bits) of an 8-bit wide data bus.
-Some auxiliary logic and discrete electronics implements a 20 V programming pulse of 1 ms duration, per write cycle (the 1 ms delay was omitted in the emulation).
+Some auxiliary logic and discrete electronics implements a 20 V programming pulse of 1 ms duration, per write cycle (this 1 ms hardware delay was omitted in the emulation).
 The details of the EPROM programmer emulation are a little complicated although only the bare minimum functionality of the [Intel 8255](https://en.wikipedia.org/wiki/Intel_8255) has been emulated.
 For completeness these details are given here.
 The original description of the hardware and how it functions features in